aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2021/aspose-words-for-java-21-9-release-notes/_index.md

 There are 87 improvements and fixes in this regular monthly release.
 The most notable are:

+- License checking is updated to tolerate "suspicious" complex environments.
 - Added an ability to get CustomNumberStyleFormat of ListLevel.
 - Make it possible to get the string representation of the ListLevel object for the specified index.
 - Implemented export of triangular gradients into PDF in native (vector) form.